 Magic and Technology

-Before the Ascension, there were the Indomintus Magi, a group of mages that were dedicated to the proliferation of the Magic Arts.
+Before the Ascension, there was the Indomintus Magi, a group of mages that were dedicated to the proliferation of the Magic Arts.
 While well intentioned, these individuals were little more than dabblers of the arcane, their ability to channel the forces of the world muted and insignificant.
 After the Ascension, the Magi found themselves channeling far greater power than before.
 Something inherently had changed, and all disciplines of magic were now unlocked.
 Before, it seemed the upper echelons of power were the province of the Immortals only, but now all those with any training or talent could channel much more of that power, especially those devoted to Astra.
 It seemed even the neophytes could do more than the trained from before the Ascension.
 This proved to be a great boon, as the ability to channel Astra into healing helped incalculably in the saving of lives and healing the wounded from grievous injuries in the times of rebuilding.
 In the old days, the Indomintus Magi had decided that such power needed to be taught and handled wisely, and so created the Ordos.
 Today the Ordos has a great say in the daily goings on of the Dominion of Vendaeros, and through their efforts schools have been established to train those who show aptitude in the magical arts.
 Obviously, Luminancy is the highest priority, but all magics are taught, except the illegal Necromancy.

 When the Ascension took place, the people of Vendaeros found themselves disconnected from the rest of the world.
 This was probably a good thing as it spared them the troubles taking place in the world below.
 However, it also had a downside as the inhabitants on different Eyots were disconnected.
 Fortunately for Vendaeros, Garo Vespuci, a prominent inventor from Landonia was visiting the city when the Ascension took place, and it was his contributions that led a few years later to the construction of the first Vendaeros Airships.
 Using the secrets of Astral Air, he created the Vespuci Airgine, used in all Vendaeros airships to this day.
 With these new airships, Vendaeros was able to reconnect with the inhabitants from other eyots and build their new realm in the sky.